- Homeowners who can't easily open or close their home's windows should begin looking into solutions for replacing them

-Whether you're thinking of selling or just doing some general spring cleaning, follow this handy checklist to determine if your home needs new windows.
+Whether you're thinking of selling or just doing some general upkeep to your property, ask yourself these four questions to determine if your home needs new windows.

 1. Can you crank them open easily?

-If you own crank windows and it's becoming increasingly difficult to get the crank going, it’s because the mechanism of the crank is failing after years of use.
-A new installation may be required, but you can also call a specialist to determine if you can simply swap out the failing part.
+If you own crank windows and it's becoming increasingly difficult to get the crank going, it could be because the internal mechanism is failing after years of use.
+Another common scenario, especially if you have kids, is that the cranks for certain window have mysteriously disappeared over the years.

 2. Can you shut them?

-3. Do you know all your neighbor’s drama?
+4. Do you know all your neighbors' drama?

 If you can hear everything your neighbors are saying, even with the windows closed, you likely have a gap in your windows.
-While listening to the sounds of the neighborhood may not bother you, consider the worst case scenario here – that gap means that outdoor air could be replacing your home's air (whether it be heated in the winter or cooled in the summer), driving your energy bills up.
+While listening to the sounds of the neighborhood may not bother you, consider the worst case scenario here – that gap means that outdoor air could be replacing your home's heated or cooled air, driving your energy bills up.
 Also, don't forget that the neighbors can also likely hear you.